Here is a free basic SEO checklist to use before you hit that publish button. Start out going down the right path.

 The only thing missing is your content.

-In addition, having a systematic way of doing things lowers the odds of not getting the right things done for your page.
+In addition, having a systematic way of doing things lowers increases your chances of a better ranking.

 Let’s kick it in with the 17 steps of easy tasks that should be done before you click that publish button.